 How Do I Know When My Ozempic Pen Is Empty?

 Depending on what dosage your Ozempic pen is, it can deliver either 0.25 mg, 0.5 mg, or 1 mg per injection.
-It depends on your doctor’s prescription, and what dose you are using.
+It depends on your doctor’s prescription and what dose you are using.

-But each of these pens is meant to last for a month, that is, for 4 weeks, if you take a dose each week (taken on the same day every week, if possible) at any time of day.
+Each of these pens is meant to last for a month, that is, for 4 weeks, if you take a dose each week (taken on the same day every week, if possible) at any time of day.

-Before your first injection with each new pen, you need to check the flow.
+Before your first injection with each new Ozempic pen, you need to check the flow.
 Turn the dose selector until the dose counter shows the correct dosage – this may be 0.25mg, 0.5mg, or 1mg.
 Hold the pen with the needle pointing up.

 Turn the dose selector to your prescribed dose – do not count the pen clicks.
 The dose counter must line up precisely with the dose pointer to ensure that you get the correct dose.